 2. Make clear any time frames during which employees cannot request time off.

 It's obvious that there are certain times of year that employees may be Hunger-Games-style battling to be the victorious one with time off.
-Those typically include holiday seasons -- around Thanksgiving, Christmas, and the New Year -- school vacations -- winter, spring, and summer vacations when children may be home all day -- and summer months -- warm, tropical vacations are a go-to treat.
+Those typically include the holiday season, school vacation time, and during the summer months.

 3. Create a system for handling overlapping requests.